Jennifer Rubin (columnist): Domestic policy views

 Conor Friedersdorf of The Atlantic argued that after the 2012 presidential election, Rubin criticized aspects of the Mitt Romney campaign that she had previously praised, with Friedersdorf insisting that she had acted as "a disingenuous mouthpiece for her favored candidate".
-Other columnists had similarly derided her column's blatant support for the Romney campaign, such as Jeffrey Lord of The American Spectator and Jonathan Chait of Intelligencer, who argued "Rubin has appointed herself unofficial spokesperson for Mitt Romney’s presidential campaign, using her blog to record a daily procession of Romney’s wise choices and brilliant triumphs, along with the pathetic failures of all who challenge him."
+Other columnists had similarly derided her column's blatant support for the Romney campaign, such as Jeffrey Lord of The American Spectator and Jonathan Chait of Intelligencer, who argued "Rubin has appointed herself unofficial spokesperson for Mitt Romney's presidential campaign, using her blog to record a daily procession of Romney's wise choices and brilliant triumphs, along with the pathetic failures of all who challenge him."

 As well as Romney, Rubin has expressed admiration for Lindsey Graham, writing "If being right is the criterion, Graham has been right about more things on foreign policy for longer than just about anyone in the race".

 In a November 21, 2013, column, Rubin called on the National Organization for Marriage (NOM) to end its campaign against same-sex marriage.

+The Contrarian

+In January 2025, Rubin and attorney Norm Eisen began authoring a Substack publication entitled The Contrarian.

 Personal life

 Rubin and her husband, Jonathan, have two sons.
-The couple moved to Oakton, Virginia from Los Angeles in 2005.
+The couple moved to Oakton, Virginia, from Los Angeles in 2005.